 Bulletin Boards in a Box

 The GLBT Center has created several different Bulletin-Boards-In-A-Box for use in residence halls across campus.
 Departments may also display the bulletin boards as a way to share information about the GLBT Center and raise awareness about GLBT issues.
 Click on the link above and complete the online request form if you would like a copy of the materials below.
-Fill out the Education Request Form if you would like one of our Bulletin-Boards-In-A-Box.
+Contact us if you would like one of our Bulletin-Boards-In-A-Box.

 How to Become a Better Ally